Creating brand guidelines online has become more popular as brands realize the benefits over traditional PDFs.

 Overall, Flipsnack streamlines enhancing your PDF into an impressive online flip book.

-If you're a designer, you likely already use Adobe CC which includes InDesign.
+An lastly I wanted to share a free option for creating style guide "online"—If you're a designer, you likely already use Adobe CC which includes InDesign.

 PS.
 Check out my Brand Guidelines Kit—a template that allows you to quickly build PDF style guide in InDesign.